 - a discharge from your vagina with an unpleasant odour

-Physically, at least, you'll need at least one day off work afterwards to recover, perhaps a couple, but if the reason for a D&C or ERPC was miscarriage then you are likely to need more time – so do be kind to yourself, and let yourself take the time you need to heal mentally.
+Physically, at least, you'll need at least one day off work afterwards to recover, perhaps a couple, but, given that you've had a miscarriage, then you are likely to need more time to start to recover emotionally, so do be kind to yourself, and let yourself take the time you need to heal mentally.
 We cannot stress this enough.

-Speak to your GP if you need to and they will be able to sign you off work for the time you need.
+Speak to your GP if you need to; they will be able to sign you off work for the time you need.

-Mum KazzieM on our forum says: "I was 7-8wks when I lost my 1st pregnancy…the harder recovery was the mental/emotional one, it will be on your mind & you will find yourself worrying and comparing whilst TTC & pregnant.
+As KazzieM on our forum says: "I was 7-8wks when I lost my 1st pregnancy and the harder recovery was the mental/emotional one.
+It will be on your mind a lot.

-"Just remember that every pregnancy truly is different & that whilst this one sadly wasn't meant to be the time will come.
-Keep the faith & know you have friends support here [on the MadeForMums forum] when needed."
+"Just remember that every pregnancy truly is different and that whilst this one sadly wasn't meant to be, the time will come.
+Keep the faith and know you have support here [on the MadeForMums forum] when needed."